Scribery/tlog/doc/log_format.md

 each new message.
 The `pos` value is the message's temporal position from the start of recording, in milliseconds.

-The `in_txt`/`out_txt` properties store input and output text respectively.
+The `in_txt`/`out_txt` properties are optional, storing input and output text respectively.
+These property values default to an empty text string if absent.
 Any byte sequences which don't constitute a valid character are represented by [Unicode replacement characters][replacement_character] in those strings and are instead stored in `in_bin`/`out_bin` byte arrays.

 The `timing` value describes how much input and output was done and how terminal window size changed at which time offset since the time stored in